All the comfort of traditional mac and cheese, but with veggies! This twice-baked spaghetti squash and cheese is sure to become one of your favorites.

 - 1 teaspoon salt

 - 1/4 teaspoon ground pepper

 - 1 cup panko bread crumbs

 - Let spaghetti squash sit a few minutes until cool enough to handle, then shred flesh with a fork.

 - Slowly pour the milk into the pan while whisking constantly.
 Bring to a boil, then cook for a few minutes until thickened, stirring frequently.

-- Bake until filling is bubbling and topping is browned, about 30 minutes.
+- Bake until filling is bubbling and topping is browned, about 20 minutes.
 Serve immediately.

 - To cook spaghetti squash in instant pot: Place trivet inside your instant pot, then fill with 1 cup water and add the spaghetti squash.
 Set high pressure to 6 minutes and use a quick release.